rcsb/mmtf/spec.md

 - Optional field.
 - Delta and run-length encoded.
+- Integer encoded with a multiplier of 100.
 - Decodes into an array of 32-bit floats.
 - Decoding instructions:
 	1. Get 32-bit signed integers from 8-bit unsigned integers input.